alicht/GAsamplelesson/README.md

 this.gender = shirtGender;
 this.construction = constructionStyle;
 }
-// this is going to refer to the new instance of the class that is made
 ```

 Javascript's "new" keyword produces a new Object of the class (ie instantiates it)
 ```
 var beachShirt = new Shirt(10, "blue", "womens", "flip-flop");

 ```

 # 4
 * ES6

 In JavaScript we have Function Constructors, which have been the common way to build new objects until ES6.
 Unfortunately Function Constructors can be quite confusing to understand (especially if you want to model inheritance).
-To alleviate this, ES6 introduces the class syntax.
+To alleviate this, ES6 introduced the class syntax.

 Classes in ES6 don't add any functionality to what we already have in the language, they are just a simpler syntax for building the same objects as we had before.

-run in console

 Although OOP can help us keep our Javascript nice and clean, it's still easy to duplicate code when defining multiple classes.
 Consider the following example...
 ```